juergenweb/FrontendComments/README.md

 * **`Comment moderation`** Select if you want to moderate all comments or only new comments or no comments at all.
 Moderation means that comments must be reviewed by a moderator, before they will be published

 ## Is this a copy of the Comments Fieldtype by Ryan?
 No, it is not.
-I have studied the code of Ryan's module to understand how this Fieldtype works and I have adapted the structure and some parts of the code and use it in this module, but it is far away from a line for line copy.
-There are a lot of codes and logic behind the scenes, that are completely different from Ryan's version.
-But to be honest, I have taken Ryan's version to get an idea which features can be included in the component (star rating, comment rating,…).
+This module runs on its own code base and was not copied from Ryans module.
+I only have taken a look about the features he offers inside his module to get an idea, what could be useful or not.
+This module offers much more configuration settings and features than the original module, so it not a copy.

 ## My intention for the re-creation of a Fieldtype that exists
-I wanted to use all the advantages of my FrontendForms module on a comment component and I wanted that the forms of the comment component looks like the same as all other forms on my site, so that they integrate seamlessly into my site.
+I wanted to use all the advantages of my FrontendForms module on a comment component and I wanted that the forms of the comment component looks like the same as all other forms on my site, so that they integrate seamlessly.
 This is why I decided to develop my own version of a comment module.

 ## Installation and Quick-start guide
 1. First of all, you need to download and install the FrontendForms module from the [module directory](https://processwire.com/modules/frontend-forms/) if you have not installed it.